Weston Havens House

-The visionary Weston Havens House was designed in 1940 by architect Harwell Hamilton Harris for the philanthropist John Weston Havens Jr. Following a lineage of enlightened sensibility from Frederick Law Olmsted to Frank Lloyd Wright, Harris belonged to that generation that sought to transform the American suburb into a place of culture.
+The visionary Weston Havens House was designed in 1940 by architect Harwell Hamilton Harris for the philanthropist John Weston Havens Jr. Following a lineage of enlightened sensibility from Frederick Law Olmsted to Frank Lloyd Wright, Harris belonged to a generation that sought to transform the American suburb into a place of culture.

-As the grand nephew of Francis Kittredge Shattuck, a pioneer founder of Berkeley and Oakland, Weston Havens inherited not only his great-uncle’s legacy but also his progressive spirit.
+As the grand nephew of Francis Kittredge Shattuck, a pioneer founder of Berkeley and Oakland, Weston Havens inherited not only his great-uncle’s legacy, but also his progressive spirit.
 Havens selected Harris to design his home because he understood that they shared the same regional modernist values — values that became the foundation for a life-long friendship between the two men.

 Even before the first timber was erected, the Havens House was recognized for its structural innovation and aesthetic appeal.
 As an influential work of architectural significance, it has been compared to Richard Neutra’s Lovell Health House and Frank Lloyd Wright’s Fallingwater.
 In 1944 Elizabeth Gordon, editor of the highly influential House Beautiful, proclaimed it "one of the most perfect examples of contemporary American architecture."
 Today, it continues to be honored, most recently in the Los Angeles County Museum of Art (LACMA) exhibition California Design, 1930–1965: "Living in a Modern Way," the first major study of California mid-century modern design (at LACMA October 2011 through March 2012).

-The most striking features of the house are the three inverted triangular trusses supporting the roof, main and lower floors — a highly original concept that makes the house appear to float above the hillside and, in the interior, projects the beholder into the sweeping view.
+The most striking features of the house are the three inverted triangular trusses supporting the roof, main floor, and lower floors — a highly original concept that makes the house appear to float above the hillside and, in the interior, projects the beholder into the sweeping view.

 A three-foot grid, typical of Harris’s work, organizes the house spatially and functionally.
-The main floor comprises the entry, upper bedroom, bath, kitchen with its original appliances, and living and dining areas.
+The main floor comprises the entry, upper bedroom, bath, kitchen (with its original appliances), and living and dining areas.
 Separating the dining room from the kitchen pass-through is a mural of the world by Patricia Fudger, painted — wisely, as WWII was unfolding — without borders.